Wynncraft/Issues/README.md

-Welcome to the Fall-back Wynnncraft Issue Tracker
+Welcome to the Wynnncraft Issue Tracker
 ======
 __Important: please exercise responsible disclosure if you find a duplication or security glitch email `support@wynncraft.com` and you may be rewarded :shipit:__